 The key to being found is being linked by another site or search engine.
-When a search engine robot (such as those used by Google, Alta Vista, and Webcrawler) visits a site, it indexes all linked pages at the site.
+When a search engine robot (such as those used by Google, Bing, and Yahoo!) visits a site, it indexes all linked pages at the site.
 It is not enough to be located at the site; you must be linked to from somewhere else within the site (or an external site).
 Then the search engine will automatically index all the words found on your page, which will come up in keyword searches at their site.
 If your university allows links to student resumes (check with your Career Center), this is your best connection.
 Otherwise, check with the developers of other externally accessible pages to request a link.

 Then take it one step further.
 Publicize your page.
 Just as a company would publicize its home page, you should do the same for your resume home page.